 Chiang Mai: Coffee Beans And Jungle Dreams

 Thailand’s second city couldn’t be more different from its capital.
 Here, skyscrapers make way for jungle-clad mountain backdrops, and while traffic on its outer ring road oftentimes rivals that of Bangkok, most of its streets remain blissfully quiet.
 Crumbling temples and quaint cafes dot the moated Old City, while outdoor adventures await in the valleys further out.

 The Southern Islands: Beach Bliss

-The word of Southern Thailand’s azure waters and powdery beaches has been out for decades, but with the right insider intel, it’s not impossible to find some of its best beaches all to yourself.
-The hundreds of koh’s (Thai for ‘island’) fringing the coastlines on both sides are as beautiful as they are diverse.
-Whether you’re after world-class diving or foot massages in the sun, you’re bound to find an island to your liking.
+The word of Southern Thailand’s azure waters and powdery beautiful beaches has been out for decades, but with the right insider intel, it’s not impossible to find some of the best beaches all to yourself.
+The hundreds of kohs (Thai for ‘island’) fringing the coastlines on both sides are as beautiful as they are diverse.
+Whether you’re after world-class diving or foot massages in the sun, you’re bound to find a Thai island to your liking.

 Stop 1: Bangkok (3 nights)

 Albeit thronged with tourists, the shimmering pagodas of the Grand Palace and neighboring Wat Pho are must-visits.
 Avoid the crowds by starting early (the gates open at 8 AM)—with a pinch of luck, you’ll have the grounds all to yourself – even if it’s just for a few moments to check out one of the famous floating markets.
 Wat Pho’s traditional massage center is regarded as the Harvard of massage schools, and its students are coveted candidates for high-end spas around the region.
 An expert Thai massage here will only cost you a fraction of their future rates.